1.) Give a 💩.

 Human beings are terrible at multitasking.
 Just look back at all the times you ever attempted to listen to your teacher and read the blocks of text on their slides, and you’ll agree.
 When you clutter up your slides with words and pictures and animations and bright colors all at once, it’s difficult for your audience to focus their attention on you.

 Ditch the long-winded paragraphs and cluttered images, and try spreading your content across different slides.
 As much as possible, keep it to one main idea per slide.
 This way, each main point can be better emphasized, and you’re more able to get your message across.
+You can also simplify presentations using graphics or infographics, which you can check out here.

 7.)
 Try the 7×7 rule.